mondoohq/cnquery/README.md

 **Open source, cloud-native asset inventory and discovery**

 cnquery is a cloud-native tool for querying your entire fleet.
-It answers thousands of questions about your infrastructure, and integrates with over 300 resources across cloud accounts, Kubernetes, containers, services, VMs, APIs, and more.
+It answers thousands of questions about your infrastructure and integrates with over 300 resources across cloud accounts, Kubernetes, containers, services, VMs, APIs, and more.

 ![cnquery run example](docs/images/cnquery-run.gif)